TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/projects/LANChess/README.md

 #### Home Page
-Here the user can either create a new game which will provide them a code for a friend to search for.
-Or if the user's friend already has a game started they can put the code into the textbox and click search to join!
+Here the user can either create a new online game which will provide them a code for a friend to search for.
+Or if the user's friend already has an online game started they can put the code into the textbox and click search to join!

 ### Clients
 #### Local Game Client